Aadityapoddar/GrandmasterAi/README.md

 ## Motivation

-I wanted to explore whether a RAG pipeline could be used to build something genuinely useful for learning, a system that makes the *reasoning* behind competitive programming visible.
+I wanted to explore whether a RAG pipeline could be used to build something genuinely useful for learning, a system that makes the reasoning behind competitive programming visible.
+Competitive programming felt like a good domain for this as problems have objective correctness criteria, and there is a rich ecosystem of editorials to build a knowledge base from.

-The retrieval piece was the interesting part.
-Tag-based search tells you what technique a problem uses.
-Semantic search over editorials with HyDE bridging the vocabulary gap tells you *why* that technique fits and what in the problem structure signals it.
-That is a meaningfully different kind of information for a learner.

 ---